Section 1: Ranching

 Document 3.
 The Sioux Cowboy Children's Book

 Why is this Important?
-The Big Lease helped to bring both productivity to the land and much needed income to the people of the reservation.
+The Big Lease helped to bring both productivity to the land and a little much needed income to the people of the reservation.
 Though most North Dakota ranchers were working smaller ranches, ranchers with reservation leases used methods similar to those of the open range cattle industry (pre-1903).
 The cattle ranged freely in these huge pastures.
 Cowboys sorted the cattle for market in old-style round-ups.
 The ranchers who secured these leases became wealthy.
-Indians also benefitted with a few jobs and a small income from the lease.
+Indians also benefitted in a small way with a few jobs and tribal income from the lease.
 The tribes began to raise cattle as a means of managing their tribal lands.
-(See Image 13) The ranchers’ fences belonged to the tribes.
+The ranchers’ fences belonged to the tribes.
 However, the tribes could not start ranches of their own while non-Indian ranchers leased the land.
 The small income the tribes gained from the leases was not enough to eliminate poverty on the reservation.